 The results for the base pressure are extracted from the fluent software.
 The pressure values are gauge pressure, converted into absolute pressure, and then normalized by ambient pressure.
 The purpose of converting the base pressure into dimensionless base pressure is to better visualize and understand the results.
-The pressure contours are also extracted from the fluent software and shown in Figs. 7 to 26.
+The pressure contours are also extracted from the fluent software.